pasquini-dario/SplitNN_FSHA/README.md

 ## Code:

-This repository contains all the code needed to run the **Feature-space hijacking attack** and its variations.The implementation is based on **TensorFlow2**.
+This repository contains all the code needed to run the **Feature-space hijacking attack** and its variations.
+The implementation is based on **TensorFlow2**.

 In particular: